brettz9/webappfind/docs/TO-DOS.md

             arbitrary command line args).
-Batch scripts (including the functionality to optionally receive file arguments or paths to JS files if AYW was used or XHR paths were used) could thus be written in JS and take advantage of FF cross-platform features (like [Node.js command line scripts](http://www.2ality.com/2011/12/nodejs-shell-scripting.html)
+Batch scripts (including the functionality to optionally receive file arguments or paths to JS files if AYW was used or XHR paths were used) could thus be written in JS and take advantage of browser cross-platform features (like [Node.js command line scripts](http://www.2ality.com/2011/12/nodejs-shell-scripting.html)
             but browser aware too).
 Could use in conjunction with proposed "hidden" flag to avoid adding a tab (or do so by default).